Women Leadership Network Switzerland

 Founder of the Women Leadership Network Switzerland

-I hold a Master degree in Public Management and Policy from the University of Bern and I have a Bachelor in Business Communication, Media Science and Management from the University of Fribourg.
-As the founder of the Women's Leadership Network and President of the Soroptimist eClub Switzerland, I am a feminist and advocate for gender equality and women's right by heart.
-I wrote my Master Thesis about the challenge and best practices of women in leadership in government positions at the Federal Level in Switzerland.
+I hold a Master degree in Public Management and Policy from the University of Bern and I have a Bachelor in Business Communication, Management and Media Science from the University of Fribourg.
+As the founder of the Women's Leadership Network, I am a feminist and advocate for gender equality and women's right by heart.
 I published my first book in August 2020, it's a strategic guide about women's leadership in the public sector with best practices and strategies towards gender equality.
 In this context I did interviews with women leaders from the politics, the federal administration and the government in Switzerland.

 During my first internship as a journalist at the United Nations in Geneva, for the World Health Organisation in 2016 and got the chance to have my first diplomatic experience at a young age.
 Since then I invested myself on several volunteering, entrepreneurial and creative projects, making a positive impact into always adopting an ethical and sustainable point of view as my purpose.
-I had leadership positions roles while my Bachelor studies as vice-president, head of marketing communication, student's council delegate at the Faculty of Economic and Social Science at the University of Fribourg and at the University of Bren.
+I had leadership positions roles while my Bachelor and Master studies as vice-president, head of marketing communication, student's council delegate at the Faculty of Economic and Social Science at the University of Fribourg and at the University of Bren.
 I was also involved in the Innovation Club in Fribourg.
-During my studies I've also developed my own startup project called Creative Mind District in 2016.
+During my studies I've also founded my own startup agency called Creative Mind District in 2016.
 I worked as a consultant in the area of digital marketing, social media and for business strategy.
 My goal was to redefine the advertising industry and work on meaningful project with main focus on ethics, sustainability and SDG's.
 I wanted to use the rising power of digital technologies to make a positive impact in people's life, to change their behavior and mindset for a better world out there.